Oliver Perks' Wartime Blog Summaries

 - The mess near Cairo: a leaky corrugated iron roof, brandy and ginger.

-- Kit allowance spent on high living in Alexandria.
+- May 1943: Commissioned, kit allowance spent on high living in Alexandria.

 Oliver Perks' Wartime Blog 9 - 1943

-- Leaving the trucks, time in Carubba and the wooden signs made there.
+- Leaving the trucks, time in Carruba and the wooden signs made there.

 - Red wine, a long sleep and a clear head for marching.

-- Return convoy to the UK, arriving in Avonmouth, November 1943.
+- November 1943: Return convoy to the UK, arriving in Avonmouth.

 - Military police and the Duke of Beaufort on the quay.